Make Your Own Apple Cider Vinegar

 - Strain.
 Place a fine mesh strainer over a bowl and pour the mixture into the strainer, removing the apple scraps.

 - Ferment and store.
-Transfer the liquid to a jar with a fermenting attachment and allow the mixture to sit until bubbles stop forming.
-You will want to “burp” the mixture every other day by loosening the lid, allowing the gasses to escape, and quickly tightening again, limiting exposure to new oxygen.
+Transfer the liquid to a jar with a fermenting attachment and let the mixture sit until bubbles stop forming.
+You will want to “burp” the mixture every other day by loosening the lid, allowing the gases to escape, and quickly tightening again, limiting exposure to new oxygen.
 Once the bubbles are gone and the liquid has a distinct vinegar smell, you can transfer the liquid to a jar for long-term storage.

 Notes